 It’s no secret that growing through and past an “awkward phase” is often necessary before the hair starts to resemble something you’d be proud to wear.

 Here are some tips for growing it out and keeping it well-maintained and stylish while you do so.

 1. Trim the sides and back every 8 weeks

 One of the main reasons a buzz cut can look odd as it grows out is the length.
 A buzz cut, with or without a receding hairline, looks great when it’s nice and short.

 But when it grows out, the top, back, and sides look so even in length it actually looks unnatural.
 It almost looks “fuzzy” and the hair looks almost rounded.
 In fact, the whole head can look more round as a result.
 Almost like a tennis ball.

 Unfortunately, it’s too short to lay flat but long enough to give off that tennis ball look.

 In order to fix this, the sides and back should be tapered slightly to allow for a more natural transition to the top.
-This is best done by your barber, but you may be more than capable of doing it yourself once you’ve seen it done a few times.
+This is best done by your barber.

-So, to keep things in check, be sure to get this done every 8 weeks or so.
+So, to keep things in check, try to get this done every 8 weeks or so.
 You may find you need to do it even sooner – every man’s rate of growth is different after all.